nhlpa/Spiffy/README.md

 Spiffy is a well-tested library that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) a lot simpler.

-At it's core is a batch model, which encourages performing database-related work in **units**.
+It extends `IDbTransaction` to provide a basic "batch" model, which encourages performing database-related work in **units**.
 It also extends your `IDbConnection` interface to enable a simple API for performing queries that will be automatically batched for you.

 Spiffy **is not an ORM**, encouraging you to take back control of your mappings.
 However, Spiffy does extend the `IDataReader` interface with several helpers covering most primitive types to make retrieving values safer and more direct.